lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/blackjackGame/README.md

 ![alt text](image-8.png)

+R1: The Blackjack game contains the shoe of cards which contains one or more decks of cards in it.

-Enumerations and custom data types#
+Enumerations and custom data types

 Suit: We need to create an enumeration to keep track of the suit of the card, whether it is diamond, spade, heart, or club.